Impossible Dream Wall

 Undoubtedly the best bit of rock on The Otherside, with good problems and okay landings.

-Starting from a good left side pull (level with the end of the diagonal seam) and a small right, establish yourself on the overhanging face and then squeeze and slap your way up this to the jugs on the lip.
-Very hard and condition dependent.
-Rumoured to also have a lower start at a harder grade?
+Starting from a good left side pull (level with the end of the diagonal seam) and a small right on the opposite arête, establish yourself on the overhanging face and then squeeze and slap your way up this to the jugs on the lip.

-The best problem at The Other Side by a long way.
-The central line up the middle of the face is both technical and committing, with the crux right at the top.
+The best problem at The Other Side by a long way, the central line up the middle of the face is both technical and committing, with the crux right at the top.
 Sit start at the central jug and work your way up the wall above, trending left slightly to finish.

 Start on the obvious central jug before moving up to good crimps and then making long reaches out right to the diagonal crack, which is followed to the top.